Wesleyan-Media-Project/ad_goal_classifier/README.md

 - [To Do](#todo)

 ## Introduction
 This repository contains a series of scripts that clean and prepare data, train a machine learning model, and apply the trained model to different data sets for inference.
-The ads it is ran on are classified into the following goals: donate, contact, purchase, get-out-the-vote (GOTV), event, poll, gather info, learn more, persuade.
+The ads it is run on are classified into the following goals: donate, contact, purchase, get-out-the-vote (GOTV), event, poll, gather info, learn more, persuade.

 The model is trained on 2020 Facebook data labeled by the WMP and it can be applied to 2020 and 2022, Facebook, Google, and TV ads.